 What should I do if my employer breached my employment contract?

 The first thing you need to do is schedule a consultation with our firm.
-Our attorneys at AFE have spent years representing employees from different industries to recover what they are due.
+Our Los Angeles breach of contract lawyers at AFE have spent years representing employees from different industries to recover what they are due.
 We have the experience and skills you are looking for in a law firm so you can rest assured that your case receives the individualized attention it deserves.
 We can be contacted by filling out our intake form.